Tales of the Walking Dead: Broadcast

 The series premiered on AMC on August 14, 2022.
 The first episode was released on August 11, on AMC+ and each subsequent episode is made available a week before their AMC air dates.

 Marketing

 A teaser trailer was released on April 10, 2022, using the tagline "6 Different Stories, 1 Dead World".

-Critical reception
+Reception

 The review aggregator website Rotten Tomatoes reports a 74% approval rating with an average rating of 5.95/10, based on 29 critic reviews.
 The website's critics consensus reads, "While these Tales of the Walking Dead are shaggy dog stories of varying quality, there's still enough meat on the bone to justify this expansion of the long-running zombie saga."
-Metacritic, which uses a weighted average, assigned a score of 60 out of 100 based on 8 critics, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned a score of 61 out of 100 based on 8 critics, indicating "mixed or average reviews".

+Future

+Tales of the Walking Dead is set to be followed by a separate series, titled More Tales from the Walking Dead Universe.